ckeditor/ckeditor5/docs/features/ui-language.md

 {@snippet features/ui-language-content}

 <info-box>
-	If not sure what language the content will be typed in or when the document is multilingual, do not set {@link module:core/editor/editorconfig~EditorConfig#contentLanguage `config.contentLanguage`} and leave the control over the language of the content up to the web browser.
+	If unsure what language the content will be typed in or when the document is multilingual, do not set {@link module:core/editor/editorconfig~EditorConfig#contentLanguage `config.contentLanguage`}.

-	By default, the editor has the [DOM `dir` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/dir) set to `"auto"`, allowing the [Unicode Bidirectional Algorithm](http://www.unicode.org/reports/tr9/) detect the language of each block (paragraph, heading, etc.) based on the first strong (directional) character typed by the user.
+	The language of the content will be inherited from the {@link module:core/editor/editorconfig~EditorConfig#language language of the UI} and the control over the language direction of the content will be left up to the web browser, which is the safest option for most of the integrations.
 </info-box>